 - 3.1.
-Best arboricultural practice will be applied at all times to promote a healthy and safe tree population.
+Best arboricultural practice must be applied at all times to promote a healthy and safe tree population.
 All pruning will be undertaken by a suitably qualified arborist in accordance with Australian Standard 4373 Pruning of Amenity Trees - 3.2.
 Street and park tree inspections and pruning will be undertaken on a regular basis to improve tree health and safety and to provide clearances for pathways, roads, buildings and other essential infrastructure. - 3.3.
 Trees will be inspected and pruned to ensure compliance with the Electricity Safety (Electric Line Clearance) Regulations 2015 (as amended from time to time) and other relevant statutory requirements. - 3.4.
 Tree/s will not be pruned to facilitate views, to provide solar access to solar panels or gardens or to reduce the impact from wildlife waste or noise. - 3.5.
-New technology in the field of arboriculture will be incorporated into management and maintenance techniques where appropriate. - 3.6.
+The dropping of leaves, fruit or other debris by trees ordinarily will not provide the basis for the removal or pruning of a street or park tree. - 3.6.
+Tree canopies will not be pruned completely clear of property boundaries unless it is required to maintain the arboricultural health or safety of the tree. - 3.7.
+New technology in the field of arboriculture will be incorporated into management and maintenance techniques where appropriate. - 3.8.
 Trees in areas of environmental significance will be managed to promote safety, the environmental values of the site and habitat opportunities for wildlife